bibi21000/sphinxcontrib-osint/docs/plugins.rst

 Installation
 ------------------

-You need to install text stuff
+You need to install analyse dependencies

 .. code::